 Around 31% of the world’s adult population does not get sufficient exercise, and approximately 3.2 million deaths worldwide each year could be prevented with exercise.
 The prevalence of foods high in sugar and fat, coupled with a busy schedule means it’s easier than ever for people to forgo exercising.
 But even a couple minutes of exercise each day can do wonders and protect your health.
 Moreover, if you do it right, you could garner the same health benefits as an hour-long cardio session.

-In this respect, high intensity interval training (HITT) has been gathering a lot of steam among fitness enthusiasts.
-HITT pairs quick bouts of high-energy exercise with low-effort rest intervals.
+In this respect, high intensity interval training (HIIT) has been gathering a lot of steam among fitness enthusiasts.
+HIIT pairs quick bouts of high-energy exercise with low-effort rest intervals.
 Basically, high intensity means anywhere from 80% to maximum capacity for 30 seconds.
 For example, a dead sprint would be considered maximum capacity.

 HIIT Health Benefits

 Helgerud et al. showed in 2007 showed that 4 repetitions of 4-minute runs at 90%–95% of heart rate maximum (HRmax) followed by 3 minutes of active recovery at 70% HRmax performed 3 days per week for 8 weeks resulted in a 10% greater improvement in stroke volume than did long, slow distance training 3 days per week for 8 weeks.